KasiaMisirli/ticket-viewer/README.md

 Please make sure you spell the oldname correctly, otherwise the command wont work.

 ## Built With

-This app was build with Ruby and Sinatra.
-I have used Rspec for testing.

 * [RUBY](https://www.ruby-lang.org/en/)
 * [Sinatra](http://sinatrarb.com/)